colinxr/junction-bank/.development-context/PRDs/PRD-009-categories-domain.md

 **Acceptance Criteria:**

--   Create category with name, type, and optional notes
+-   Create category with name and optional notes
 -   Read categories with pagination and filtering
 -   Update category properties
 -   Delete category only if no associated transactions